shelovestechy/identity-lab/README.md

 Long term, I want to grow toward identity architecture.

-For now, this repository is simply a place to document the learning process and slowly build a stronger foundation.
+For now, this repository is where I document the learning process one topic at a time.